Tebmer/Awesome-Knowledge-Distillation-of-LLMs/README.md

 <br>

 *A collection of papers related to knowledge distillation of large language models (LLMs).
-If you want to use LLMs for benefitting your own smaller models training and use self-generated knowledge to achieve the self-improvement, just take a look at this collection.*
+If you want to use LLMs for benefitting your own smaller models training, or use self-generated knowledge to achieve the self-improvement, just take a look at this collection.*

 ***We will update this collection every week.
 Welcome to star ⭐️ this repo to keep track of the updates.***